 Attending Southwest University for Political Science & Law in Chongqing in Western China was his first real adventure - and while there he developed the ambition to go to Beijing, something that, at the time, you needed the very best academic results to achieve.
 Out of more than 600 students at Southwest, only 15, including August, managed it.
 On graduation, he got a job with a Government Agency in Beijing, drafting Regulations, and he remained there for eight years.
 Initially he was totally absorbed in the work, but after some time began to look further afield and, in particular, to start thinking about studying abroad.
 He applied for, and obtained, a Chevening Scholarship – an award offered by the UK government to study for a master’s degree in the UK.

 Going to study at the University of Essex in Colchester was his second big adventure and he made the most of it.
 After graduating, he had the opportunity of returning to his Government Agency job, but by now he had been exposed to Intellectual Property and could see its potential, so he began investigating law firms in Beijing that might offer a future in the field of IP.
 Although Rouse had not long been established at the time, he decided that the service it offered, and the general philosophy of the firm, was particularly interesting and likely to produce opportunities for growth and development, both professional and personal.
 He accepted a job with the firm, initially doing only enforcement work.
 It wasn’t long, however, before that began to expand into all areas of IP and the local law firm, Lusheng, was established.
-This obviously presented August with huge opportunities for both professional and development.
+This obviously presented August with huge opportunities for both professional and personal development.

 In the early days, some of the foreign lawyers were going skiing in the snowfields that were being developed not far from Beijing, mostly on man-made snow.
 Although there is evidence of skiing having existed in China many thousands of years ago, only very recently has it become a popular sport.
 It was certainly not something that August had ever thought of doing, but one day his foreign colleagues asked him to join them and, ever up for a challenge, he accepted the invitation.
 At the beginning, he found it incredibly difficult, but he persevered and gradually started to improve and enjoy it more and more.
 It was the beginning of a new passion and now he skis regularly, both in the local ski fields and further afield in Northern China and Japan.
 He loves the challenge, but it’s also the sensation of freedom, the feeling of almost flying, and the fact that it is so completely removed from ordinary, everyday life.